Fund Details

 To apply for Yale's nomination for the Churchill the following materials must be submitted, ideally via the Yale Student Grants Database:

 2. Letters of Reference: 4.
 Letters should be submitted online, via the Student Grants Database, as pdfs of SIGNED ORIGINALS on LETTERHEAD.
-Applicants should note the official instructions concerning the choice of recommenders, and may consult Fellowship Programs with further questions.
+Applicants should note the official instructions concerning the choice of recommenders, and may consult the Office of Fellowships with further questions.
 To allow your recommenders to submit letters online, please trigger the Database to send a request for reference.

 3. Laboratory placement (if applicable & available); may simply be an email from the prospective PI